ltrapaga/lauras-ecommerce-site/README.md

 * Dotenv
 * Express
 * Sequelize
-* Nodemon

 ## Usage

 To use this application:

 * Git clone this repository and run "npm i"
-* Using MySql, run source db/schema.sql
+* Using MySql, run "source db/schema.sql"
 * Exit MySQL or open an intergrated terminal in server.js
-* Run "node run seed"
+* Run "npm run seed"
 * Run "npm start"

 ## Contributions